natesradiant/insta0c/README.md

 Source by radiant159.
-Edited and added stuff by us
+Edited and added stuff by us.